jamilettel/smart-toilet-paper-dispenser/logbook.md

 ## 05/04/2022

 My plan for today is to finish the websocket server and finish the connection between the server and the IoT device.
 I also need to add the PIR sensor the device.
+For now, I need to figure out what calls I need to add to transmit the data, and then add them to both the server and the IoT device.